paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	pub hrmp_max_parachain_inbound_channels: u32,
 	/// The maximum number of inbound HRMP channels a parathread is allowed to accept. pub hrmp_max_parathread_inbound_channels: u32,
+	/// The maximum size of a message that could ever be put into an HRMP channel. pub hrmp_channel_max_message_size: u32,
 	/// The maximum number of outbound HRMP channels a parachain is allowed to open. pub hrmp_max_parachain_outbound_channels: u32,
 	/// The maximum number of outbound HRMP channels a parathread is allowed to open.